ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 - Professional: You will get your code reviews from more experienced maintainers & developers.
 - Responsive: When you make your first pull request your [impostor syndrome](https://en.m.wikipedia.org/wiki/Impostor_syndrome) will probably kick in, it's not so fun to wait an entire week (or more) for feedback.
 - Organized: Usually the project will have a clear roadmap of what should be worked on, and the issue's description will be more descriptive.

+### Labels are your Friend
+Some projects will label their issues with different labels, this can help you out with picking an issue that is more appropriate to you.
+For example some projects have a label called `Good First Issue`, those issues are quick & easy to fix and the reason why the maintainers don't do them right away is to give new people something lightweight to get started.

+## Forking a Project
+After you choose your project you will need to fork it. why? because you don't have write access to their repository.